matt77hias/matt77hias/README.md

 In my spare time, I contribute to my own game and rendering engine, [MAGE](https://github.com/matt77hias/MAGE) 🧙.

-I am *extremely* passionate about C++ and computer graphics, and overall, interested in many computer science, mathematics and physics subdomains.
+I am passionate about C++ and computer graphics, and overall, interested in many computer science, mathematics and physics subdomains.
 If you want to reach out or just like to say *hi*, my DM's are open and I actually read and respond to messages.